sass/sass/doc-src/SASS_CHANGELOG.md

 it now prints the filename where the error occurs, as well as a backtrace of Sass imports.

+### Minor Changes

+* `css2sass` error handling and reporting has been improved, including fixing line-number reporting for templates without trailing newlines.

 ## [2.2.4](http://github.com/nex3/haml/commit/2.2.4)

 * Don't add `require 'rubygems'` to the top of init.rb when installed